A Guide To Budget Dressing As A Plus-Size Person

 Advertisement

+Amid the cost of living crisis, it seems impossible for anybody over a size 16 to 'budget dress' unless they’re buying fast fashion, which is sometimes the only option for plus-size shoppers.
+Vintage or secondhand clothing — by far the more ethical choice — can be incredibly hard to come by for plus-size shoppers concerned about their impact on the planet.
+Kirsten* tells Refinery29 UK that she accrued debt while shopping at one of the few plus-size retailers that offered her size range but whose pieces weren’t long-lasting.
+"It is difficult to clear [the debt] as I buy a few bits at the start of every season so I’m stuck in a cycle," she says.
+She recently went from a size UK 24 to a UK 18 but finds it just as hard to buy clothing from more affordable shopping destinations despite being a smaller plus-size woman.
+"I feel like if you’re above a size 16, you’re penalised for it."

 Sizing aside, there is also the issue of the lack of affordable clothing for various body shapes.
 As a pear-shaped woman, I know firsthand how difficult it is to find jeans that go up over my butt and sit flush around my waist without gaping at the back.
 Plus-size shopper Bridie, 21, thinks that a lot of high street stores don't understand plus sizing.
 "I think they just make things bigger all around without considering shape or curves."
-Indeed, many brands extend sizing by grading up from a straight size rather than using a grade rule.
+Indeed, many brands extend sizing by grading up from a straight size rather than using a grade rule to balance out extended measurements around a whole garment.

 As I mentioned, over the years I’ve developed some savvy shopping tips as a plus-size woman and now, having spoken to other curvy people, I’ve compiled a list of five top tips for plus-size budget shopping and dressing.
 Scroll on to discover how you can dress your curves in 2023 without breaking the bank.